Hari Raya etiquette

 As tempting as it may be, try not to wipe out the entire tray of yummy kuih muih – at least not before you invite your host to eat.
 As a form of basic courtesy, guests can use the phrase “jemput makan”, which means “let’s eat together”.

-hari raya family meals
+hari raya family mealsImage for illustrative purposes only.

 Image credit: Muhammad Amirul

 It’s also important to not eat or drink while standing up.
-If you’ve entered a house where all chairs happen to be occupied, it’s fine to sit on the floor too!
+If you’ve entered a house where all chairs happen to be occupied, it’s fine to sit on the floor too.
 And if you decide to eat with your hands, remember to use your right hand, as the left is considered “unclean”.

-Mingling between opposite genders is something visitors should be been mindful of, as some households might be stricter than others.
-For example, guys need not shake hands with the female figures of the house – a simple “hello makcik” would do.
+Mingling between opposite genders is something visitors should be mindful of, as some households might be stricter than others.
+For example, guys need not shake hands with female figures of the house – a simple “hello makcik” would do.
 Alternatively, you can also practice the “Salam Mufti”, a greeting where one places their hand close to their heart.

 But when in doubt, just smile and wave.